From the European Convention to the Brussels IGC and Beyond: A Veto Players Analysis

 For more information please contact:

-Sponsor(s): Center for European and Eurasian Studies, Burkle Center for International Relations, UCLA Law
+Sponsor(s): Center for European and Russian Studies, Burkle Center for International Relations, UCLA Law